Exercise - Organize data in a spreadsheet

 Switch positions of two columns

-Next, to switch the positions of the last two columns so that State appears after City, follow these steps:
+Next, to switch the positions of the last two columns of data so that State appears after City, follow these steps:

-1. Select the Get first free row on column from Excel worksheet action, which will retrieve the index of the first available row in the column of your choice.
+1. Select the Get first free row on column from Excel worksheet action, which retrieves the index of the first available row in the column of your choice.

-2. Because you will be moving the State column, select column D.
+2. Because you're moving the State column, select column D. Then Save.

 Screenshot of Get first free row on column from Excel worksheet properties dialog.